 Tips on starting a new pricing strategy

-Before insurance firms implement a new pricing strategy, they should ask these questions:
+Before insurance firms implement a new pricing strategy, they should ask the following questions:

-- Is our pricing strategy bringing us all the benefits it should?
+- Is our pricing strategy giving us all the advantages it should?

-- Do we truly understand the dynamics of customers’ reactions to price changes?
+- Do we really understand the dynamics of consumers’ responses to price changes?

-- Do we have the organisational capabilities to deliver a pricing step change; will give us a significant edge over our competitors?
+- Do we have the organisational abilities to bring about a pricing step change; one that will it give us a remarkable edge over our rivals?

-- What investments should we make in order to close any gaps in our pricing abilities?
+- What investments should we create so that we can close any gaps in our pricing capabilities?

-Insurers that can answer these questions honestly; will very likely find themselves benefiting from their efforts in the years to come.
+Insurers that can answer these questions honestly will very likely find themselves benefiting from their efforts.
 They will be on the same level with their customers and will be able to react accordingly with pricing moves.
-They will also know which actions will give them the best result.
+In addition, they will also know which actions will give them the best result.
 On the other hand, insurers that do not take the necessary action will end up playing a guessing game that will decrease their pricing power moving forward.

 - Customers are increasingly informative and price sensitive.
 Insurers must find other pricing methods that are aligned to digital.